by Kalle Kilpi

 Find me on LinkedIn

-In the Mergers and Acquisitions landscape there is very little margin for error, which could explain why more deals fail than meet or exceed goals.
-The number of factors contributing to failed acquisitions is certainly a long list, and applies to every stage of the process, from Pipeline Management through Post-Merger Integration.
-This post focuses on one crucial step within M&A, where organizations either identify the strategic alignment they hoped for, or realize their initial analysis overshot; Due Diligence.
+In the mergers and acquisitions landscape there is very little margin for error, which could explain why more deals fail than meet or exceed goals.
+The number of factors contributing to failed acquisitions is certainly a long list, and applies to every stage of the process, from M&A pipeline management through post-merger integration.

 At Midaxo we feel one of the major gaps in traditional due diligence is the lack of modern technology.
 Companies are using Excel, E-Mail, and VDRs, but are these tools making teams more efficient in their deal review?

 Successful acquirers enter the M&A due diligence process with a strong, well-articulated deal thesis, typically answering the question: “How will buying this business make my existing business more valuable?”
 From there, teams request key information from sellers, review documents, flag issues/risks, and ultimately answer their hypothesis to generate a price for purchase, or abandon the deal.

 Technology involved in running a diligence - ideally, purpose-built M&A software - should address those areas and make teams more efficient.
 How can a third-party platform or application actually make this happen?
 Here's an overview.

 The ability to approach each effort with a proven due diligence playbook is crucial to evaluating and answering the deal value thesis.
 The technology used must have the ability to create repeatable templates, which could include: known risks/deal breakers to look for, industry-specific documents, functional groups that need to be involved, etc.